The art galleries of Old Quebec

 Reference Addresses

-StyleFigurative & landscape
+StyleFigurative & Landscape

 Galerie Linda Verge

-SpecialtySculpture & 3D arts
+SpecialtySculpture & 3D Arts

-MaterialsBronze, glass, ceramic
+MaterialsBronze, glass, ceramics

-Galerie Zone Orange
+Zone Orange Gallery

 ProfileEmerging art

-AtmosphereLively, frequent exhibition openings
+AtmosphereLively, frequent openings

-Glass Art
+Glass art

-Attending glassblowing at La Mailloche is a rare sensory experience: the heat of the furnace, the amber light of molten glass, the precise gestures of the artisans.
+Watching glassblowing at La Mailloche is a rare sensory experience: the heat of the furnace, the amber light of molten glass, the precise gestures of the artisans.
 A contemplative pause that reminds us that excellence, whether in a cup of espresso or a work of art, is built with the same care.

-Rue du Trésor
+La rue du Trésor

 Open-air art

-Rue du Trésor
+La rue du Trésor

-Every summer, a dozen artists set up in this cobblestone alley to display prints, watercolors, and drawings on panels hung on the walls.
-Here you'll find almost photographically precise views of Château Frontenac, charcoal portraits, and engravings of the old port.
-An open-air market where negotiation is key and discoveries are guaranteed.
+Every summer, a dozen artists set up in this cobblestone alley to exhibit prints, watercolors, and drawings on panels hung on the walls.
+Here you can find views of the Frontenac Castle with almost photographic precision, charcoal portraits, and engravings of the old port.
+An open-air market where bargaining is expected and discoveries are guaranteed.

-SeasonSpring to Fall
+SeasonSpring to fall

 AccessFree and open